razzmatazz/csharp-language-server/README.md

 - csharp-ls is not affiliated with Microsoft Corp.

 # TODO list
+ - go-to-def in metadata does not work for Attribute as those have Attribute suffix;
  - progress support;
  - properly escape docxml text, e.g. backquote is a special character in markdown;
  - selection range provider